DiRussoAndrea/Spinal_controller/README.md

 **stastes**: folder containing initial states to imitate.

-## Instruction to perform the three optmizations steps
+## Instruction to perform the three optmization steps

 If you want to try obtaining a new solution from scratch with the proposed controller.
 However, these step are not necessary if you use the solution already provided (import/initializations/spinal.par).